West London College (1977–2017)

-West London College (WLC) was an independent college of further and higher education specialising in the arts, design and fashion sectors. located on Manchester Street in the Mayfair and Marylebone district of Central London The College was part of the British Study Centres Group of Colleges which included British Study Centres School of English, and Hove College.
+West London College (WLC) was an independent college of further and higher education specialising in the arts, design and fashion sectors. located on Manchester Street in the Mayfair and Marylebone district of Central London.
+The College was part of the British Study Centres Group of Colleges which included British Study Centres School of English, and Hove College.
 It had 400 enrolled students before its closure in 2017.

 History and location

 The College had its roots in correspondence schooling from the 1930s onwards.
-From 1992 until 2015 the College offered courses in business, finance, marketing, accountancy, computing, tourism and hospitality and had teaching premises located near Selfridges in Mayfair.
+From 1992 until 2015, the College offered courses in business, finance, marketing, accountancy, computing, tourism and hospitality and had teaching premises located near Selfridges in Mayfair.
 Additionally, in 2004 it took over the former training facility of Marks and Spencer in Manchester Street, called Hannah House which the College occupied with its sister school, British Study Centres School of English.
-The College was an Approved Learning Partner of Heriot-Watt University since 1992 offering tuition for Bachelors and master's degrees and from 2012 to 2015 it was designated as the London Associate Campus of Heriot-Watt University.
+The College was an Approved Learning Partner of Heriot-Watt University since 1992, offering tuition for Bachelors and master's degrees.
+From 2012 to 2015, it was designated as the London Associate Campus of Heriot-Watt University.
 Hostel accommodation was provided for students in the Bayswater and Notting Hill areas of central London.

 The college stopped enrolling new students and closed down in 2017.
 The building was then used by Wetherby Preparatory.